 Talk to someone

 Talk to someone you feel safe and comfortable with about how you are feeling.
 Identify those people that are more helpful during times likes this so you can pull on them when needed.
-Keep contact numbers etc close at hand and think about writing a wellbeing plan to identify what would be helpful for you during times of difficulty.
+Additionally, the pain and discomfort you experience today may have roots reaching far into your past—even into past lives.
+For this, you may consider past life regression, which is a healing modality that allows you to explore previous lifetimes to understand and resolve deeply ingrained patterns, behaviors, or beliefs that originate from past life experiences.
+Most importantly, keep contact numbers, etc. close at hand and think about writing a wellbeing plan to identify what would be helpful for you during times of difficulty.

 By: Kirsty Lilley, mental health specialist at CABA, the wellbeing charity